-This brochure describes the benefits of Kaiser Permanente - Fresno California under the Kaiser Foundation Health Plan, Inc. Northern California Region: Fresno's contract (CS1044-D) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
-Customer service may be reached at 800-464-4000 or through our website: www.kp.org.
+This brochure describes the benefits of Kaiser Permanente - Fresno California under contract (CS1044-D) between Kaiser Foundation Health Plan, Inc. Northern California Region: Fresno and the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+Customer Service may be reached at 800-464-4000 or through our website: www.kp.org.
 The address for Northern California Region: Fresno administrative offices is: